mishnit/mishnit.github.io/designs/HLD_booking_2022.md

 Here, Reserved means a locked booking where payment is in progress, once payment is done status would be confirmed else cancelled. completed means booking was utilised successfully by the user.

-handle Concurrency in sql : use serializable locks at row level
+handle Concurrency in sql : use serializable locks at row level to decrement(reserved/confirmed) and increment(completed/cancelled) available itenery in the table.

 handle concurrency in nosql: use redis to simply decrement(reserved/confirmed) and increment(completed/cancelled) available itenery in the table. redis being single threaded would be race condition safe.